-It’s a lot of efforts to hike to Millenium Cave, but it’s rewarding.
-It’s often listed in the best things to do in Vanuatu.
+It’s a lot of effort to hike to Millenium Cave, but it’s rewarding.
+It’s often listed as one of the best things to do in Vanuatu.
 It’s a full day activity where you’ll get to explore a forest, a canyon, and a cave.
 You’ll be wet, you’ll be tired, but you’ll be amazed.
 Plus, the fees support the entire community.
 Learn more about Millenium Cave here.

 8. Stay in a treehouse